-I personally earn cash back rewards all year long and normally only cash out when I see a big reward or cash back balance sitting on my credit card statement.
+I personally earn cash back rewards all year long and only cash them out when I see a big cash back balance sitting on my credit card statement.

 How to Prepare for Next Year’s Holiday Season

-The first and most important thing to do if you want to use credit card rewards to pay for the holiday season next year is don’t cash out your points before the holiday season!
+The first and most important thing to do if you want to use credit card rewards to pay for next year’s holiday season is to save up all of your points for the holiday season!

 Whenever you make a purchase make sure you are putting it on the credit card with the highest payout percentage in order to maximize your future holiday dollars.

 This Method is Not For Everyone

 If you have credit card debt or just plain know that you can’t handle having credit cards I do not suggest you use this method.

 In order to actually make money using credit card rewards, you must pay your credit card balance off in full every month and never incur a late fee.